abdallhhelles/Marica/Terms_of_Service.md

 # Terms of Service for Marcia OS
-**Last Updated: December 2025**
+**Last Updated: January 2026**

-By using Marcia OS, you agree to these terms.
+By using Marcia OS you agree to these terms.

 ### 1. User Requirements
-* You must follow the **Discord Terms of Service** and **Community Guidelines**.
+* You must comply with the **Discord Terms of Service** and **Community Guidelines**, including age requirements.
-* You must meet the minimum age requirement for Discord in your region.
+* Alliance admins are responsible for configuring channels, roles, and permissions so the bot can operate safely.

-### 2. Prohibited Conduct
+### 2. Acceptable Use
-* **Exploiting:** Do not attempt to "farm" XP or spam commands to crash the bot.
+* **No exploitation:** Do not spam commands, farm XP with scripts, or tamper with timers.
+* **No harassment:** Fish-Link DMs and event pings may not be used to bully, threaten, or dox anyone.
+* **No self-bots/automation:** Interact with Marcia through standard Discord clients only.
-* **Harassment:** Do not use the Fish-Link DM notifications to harass or spam other survivors.
+* **Security:** Do not attempt to access other servers’ data or reverse engineer database files.
-* **Self-Bots:** Interaction must be done by human users; self-bots are strictly prohibited.

-### 3. Disclaimers
+### 3. Service Availability
-* Marcia OS is provided "as is."
-While we strive for 100% uptime, we are not responsible for lost XP or missed trading notifications due to technical outages.
-* Alliance Leadership reserves the right to reset levels or blacklist users who violate hub rules.
+* Marcia OS is provided **“as is.”** Outages, missed reminders, or lost progress may occur.
+* Admins may pause or remove features (e.g., leveling, Fish-Link) at their discretion for server safety.

+### 4. Moderation & Enforcement
+* Bot operators and server admins may reset XP, remove listings, or ban users who break these terms.
+* Severe abuse (raiding, phishing, malware) will be reported to Discord Trust & Safety.

-### 4. Limitation of Liability
+### 5. Limitation of Liability
-The developers are not liable for any damages arising from your use of the bot, including data loss or interactions with other users through the Fish-Link Network.
+The developers and server operators are not liable for any damages arising from your use of Marcia OS, including data loss or interactions with other users through Fish-Link, event pings, or trading.